 We know it is essential to work with parents to ensure they are able to work with and support their child at home with their phonics development.
 We send home a phonetically decodable book for children to read with their parents which supports consolidating the phonics sounds they have learnt.

-We offer a parent workshop for each year group where we allow parents to observe and ask questions.
-We also support in other ways including sending home a parent pack and recording the key information for a phonics session for parents to watch on the video session of our website.
+We offer a parent workshop for each year group where we allow parents to hear about our phonics provision and ask questions.
+We also support in other ways including sending home a parent pack, regular phonetically decodable words and recording the key information for a phonics session for parents to watch on the video session of our website.